shelvinx/azure-kubernetes/README.md

 # AKS Terraform Deployment [WIP]

 This project provisions an Azure Kubernetes Service (AKS) cluster using Terraform and deploys an NGINX workload to the cluster using Kubernetes manifests.
-The setup includes Azure AD integration, managed identities, a system and spot node pool, and a sample deployment with autoscaling.
+The setup includes Azure AD integration, managed identities, a system and spot node pool, and a sample deployment.

 ## Project Structure

 - `avm.aks.tf`: Terraform configuration for deploying the AKS cluster using the Azure Verified Module (AVM).
 - `variables.tf`: Terraform variable definitions for sensitive and required inputs.
-- `nginx-deployment.yaml`: Kubernetes manifest for deploying an NGINX deployment with three replicas.
+- `nginx-chart`: Helm chart for deploying an NGINX deployment
-- `nginx-service.yaml`: Kubernetes manifest for exposing NGINX via a LoadBalancer service.
-- `nginx-hpa.yaml`: Kubernetes manifest for a Horizontal Pod Autoscaler (HPA) for the NGINX deployment.

 ## Prerequisites